 This development has taken place over a number of years, moving away from using a 'published scheme' so that the mathematics planned and taught is linked to the needs of individual pupils.
 Interventions take place as necessary and, where possible, are carried out in class.
-These provide opportunities for children who need extra support from the previous days lesson or to pre teach if this is more appropriate.
+These provide opportunities for children who need extra support from the previous day's lesson or to pre teach if this is more appropriate.

 New concepts are developed through the CIA approach to learning known within our school as 'Make it, Draw it, Write it'.
 Manipulatives, visual representations, drawings and jottings are acknowledged to be an important aspect of mathematical development.
+Maths working walls reflect current teaching and are also used to model and support learning using flipcharts.